An analysis of AS YOU LIKE IT (Shakespeare) by Dr. Joseph Suglia

 Orlando is pursued by his fratricide-minded brother and banished by the skinless Duke Frederick.
 After the first act, we are no longer in the duchy of Frederick, with the exception of the space-flash of Act Three: Scene One.
 We are fleeting time with the exiled Duke Ferdinand and his fellows in the Forest of Arden.

-The Forest of Arden is described as a “desert,” as an unpopulated place.
+The Forest of Arden is described as a “desert,” as a deserted, unpopulated place.
 The Duke Senior calls the forest “this desert city” [II:i].
 Rosalind calls the forest “this desert place” [II:iv].
 Orlando says to Adam: “[T]hou shalt not die for lack of a dinner, if there live anything in this desert” [II:vi].
 Later, Orlando: “this desert inaccessible” [II:vii].

 Here we discover the first of the many paradoxes that will come to meet us in the Forest of Arden.
 How could the forest be a “desert” if it is populated by more people than there were in the duchy of Frederick?